A Soldier's Story: Sergeant William Henry Johnson - WWI

-Sergeant Henry Johnson was believed to be born on July 15, 1892, in Tallahassee, FL.
-He made his way north to New York City and worked as a redcap porter.
+Sergeant William Henry Johnson was believed to have been born on July 15, 1892, in Winston Salem, North Carolina.
+He went north to New York City and worked as a redcap porter until WWI.
 On July 15, 1917, he enlisted into the New York National Guard, 15th Infantry Regiment, in response to World War I.

-Ultimately absorbed into the 369th Infantry division that came to be known as the "Harlem Hellfighters," they were "loaned" to France's 161st division by General Pershing.
+Ultimately absorbed into the 369th Infantry Division, which came to be known as the "Harlem Hellfighters," General Pershing "loaned" them to France's 161st division.

-On May 14, 1918, while on guard duty at Outpost 20 in the Argonne Forest, Sergeant Henry Johnson came under attack by a raiding party of approximately 24 enemy soldiers.
-Sergeant Henry Johnson earned the name "Black Death" that day by ultimately winning the confrontation using grenades, his rifle butt, a bolo knife, and his fists.
+On May 14, 1918, while on guard duty at Outpost 20 in the Argonne Forest, Sergeant William Henry Johnson came under attack by a raiding party of approximately 24 enemy soldiers.
+Sergeant Johnson earned the name "Black Death" that day by ultimately winning the confrontation using grenades, his rifle butt, a bolo knife, and his fists.
 He survived with more than 21 wounds.
-His story was told in a Saturday Evening Post article called "Young Black Joe."
+His story was told in a Saturday Evening Post article, "Young Black Joe."

-After his enlistment, he briefly joined a lecture tour, but after Sergeant Henry Johnson spilled the beans on the racism in the trenches, a warrant was issued for his arrest.
+After his enlistment, he briefly joined a lecture tour, but after Sergeant William Henry Johnson honestly spoke on the racism within the trenches, a warrant was issued for his arrest.

-Sergeant Henry Johnson acquired tuberculosis and died on July 1, 1929.
-The American Legion has called him one of the five bravest Americans in World War I
+Sergeant William Henry Johnson acquired tuberculosis and died on July 1, 1929, and rests at Arlington.
+The American Legion has called him one of the five bravest Americans in World War I.

 a.d. elliott is a wanderer, writer, and photographer currently living in Salem, Virginia.